 Last Updated on

 WHY GO: During the Civil War, the little Shenandoah Valley town of Winchester VA suffered from extreme Multiple Personality Disorder.
 Allegiance towards Union and Confederate forces alternated an alarming seventy two times over the course of the conflict.

-Years later, Country Music star, Patsy Cline, drove her neighbors crazy with her teenage wild-girl antics.
-And according to some folks, Winchester is one of the most haunted towns in Virginia.
+All this stress and anxiety may have followed the populace into the afterlife.
+According to some folks, Winchester is one of the most haunted towns in Virginia.

 You’ll discover all of this along with bountiful restaurants, farm markets, a tiny arts village, a recently renovated historic downtown hotel, and enough history in the Winchester area to keep you busy for days.

 Things to Do in Winchester VA

 A tour through what was an 1840 two-room log cabin, enlarged after Cline won the $10,000 Arthur Godfry Award, is like stepping into the 1950’s.
-According to very knowledgeable guides, Patsy “was a product of her loving mother: forceful, strong, they were like sisters.”
+According to very knowledgeable guides, Patsy “was a product of her loving mother.
+Forceful, strong, they were like sisters.”

-Among personal items, such as the Feed Sack pillowcases and apple-crate bedside tables, you’ll see a headshot photo signed by the famous Country Music singer; “To Mom – WE finally made it.” $8 adults, $4 youth for 45 minute tour.
-Open April 1-Oct 31 Tues-Sat 10-4, Sun 1-4, Nov-Dec, Fri, Sat 10-4, Sun 1-4.
+Among personal items, such as the Feed Sack pillowcases and apple-crate bedside tables, you’ll see a headshot photo signed by the famous Country Music singer.
+“To Mom – WE finally made it.” $8 adults, $4 youth for 45 minute tour.
+Open April 1-Oct 31 Tues-Sat 10-4, Sun 1-4.
+Nov-Dec, Fri, Sat 10-4, Sun 1-4.
 Jan-March by appointment only.

 With original oak railings and hardwood floors, it looks the way it did in 1861 at the start of the Civil War.
 Due to its location close to the Northern Virginia border and with a railroad depot, Winchester was winter camp for both Union and Confederate armies.

 Most jarring are photos of piles of amputated limbs, and original graffiti on the plaster wall where Civil War soldiers were jailed – condemning Jefferson Davis to hell. $5 adults, $3 kids.
 May-Oct Mon-Sat 10-5, Sun 1-5: Nov-April Wed-Sat 10-5, Sun 1-5.

 Located on acres of farmland and incorporating the Wood-Glass manor, this $20 million Michael Graves designed museum is a stunning tribute to Virginia’s Shenandoah Valley.

 In fact, the acres of gardens at Glen Burnie are an attraction here in and of themselves, with water features and Asian flourishes.
 A healthy reason to get outside and wander.
 Open Tues-Sun 10-4, $10 adults, kids under 12 free.

 This stunning 720-acre estate, complete with former slave quarters that have been converted into classrooms and labs, integrates science, research, and public outreach through numerous public educational programs, a Conifer Trail (with 23 specimens), VA Birding and Wildlife Trail, one of the largest Ginkgo Groves outside of native China, and other landscapes to explore.

 Sign up for a Full Moon Walk, a Make ‘n Take Air Plant Terrarium, or a Haiku Walk and Write.
 Bring your horse (riding trails), your dog, your kids, or just come alone for a lunchtime “TreeTorial.”
 Open daily dawn to dusk, free.

 Because, who’s not a kid at heart?
 With three floors of interactive science experiments and chances to play, this relatively new museum swarms with families on rainy days.
 Don’t forget the incredible rooftop – with a zany zig-zaggy tiled house.
 It’s a perfect perch from which to watch the sunset.

-Everything in this country-home market is organic and non-GMO, and so Katherine Solenberger doesn’t give a whit how the very fine apples in her family’s commercial orchard look, aesthetically.
+Everything in this country-home market is organic and non-GMO.
+So Katherine Solenberger doesn’t give a whit how the very fine apples in her family’s commercial orchard look, aesthetically.

-The family recently opened The Homestead Farm in Uncle Fred’s farmhouse, where you can pick up organic produce and country knick-knacks and, on Thursday evenings from July to November, listen to live Bluegrass on the front porch, complete with home-cooked meal – all for $10.
+The family recently opened The Homestead Farm in Uncle Fred’s farmhouse.
+Go ahead, pick up organic produce and country knick-knacks and, on Thursday evenings from July to November, listen to live Bluegrass on the front porch, complete with home-cooked meal – all for $10.
 Meal starts at 6:30, music at 7.

 A true family orchard and farm for 63 years, Richards is now run by three generations – including Mom, Mary, who at 83 years of age still puts in over 60 hours a week.
 You’ll find beef, apples, peaches, and a pick-your-own flower garden.

-The market shop offers a bountiful selection of produce, jams, ice cream, fudge, prepared foods, and the very popular cider donuts – best eaten when just out of the oven.
+The market shop also offers a bountiful selection of produce, jams, ice cream, fudge, prepared foods.
+Most noteworthy are the very popular cider donuts – best eaten when just out of the oven.

-ARTS/SHOP: Town of Berryville.
 The arts are alive in the Lilliputian town of Berryville.
 So be sure to stop into Rose Hill Barns, both an Art Gallery Space and music venue, to see the latest creations, and listen to all kinds of tunes, in two repurposed dairy barns.

 Then, walk through town and stop into shops like Center Ring Designs, Modern Mercantile, Fire House Gallery, and P.H.
 Miller Studio, owned by Peter Miller, a practitioner of the dying art of hand-crafted framing and gilding.

 Stop into the Winchester Visitor’s Center (open daily 9-5) and you’ll be directed next door to the oldest compound in the state, “Abram’s Delight” (where you can purchase tickets to all three properties).

 The parlor features the original 1754 oak floor and iron coat-of-arms fireplace grill from the English manor.
 One of the small pleasures of exploring historic homes is the interesting period pieces you’ll discover.
-Here, most intriguing are a “flirting fan,” with tiny mirror so that ladies could look at potential suitors without seeming forward, and a “cooling bench” – long and wide enough to lay out bodies of the deceased.
+Here, the most intriguing are a “flirting fan,” with tiny mirror so that ladies could look at potential suitors without seeming forward, and a “cooling bench” – long and wide enough to lay out bodies of the deceased.

-George Washington’s Office Museum, located in the log cabin that served as his office while supervising the construction of Fort Loudoun, features his surveying equipment and other personal effects.
+GW’s office is located in the log cabin that served as his office while supervising the construction of Fort Loudoun, features his surveying equipment and other personal effects.

 In 1993, Mary Tyler Moore donated the reproduced gilded wallpaper that graces the walls.
 All properties open April – October 31, Mon-Sat 10-4, Sun 12-4, $5 per property, $10 block ticket for all three properties.

 A few blocks long, chock full of boutiques and restaurants, the Old Town Pedestrian Mall is where the action is in Winchester.

-About ten minutes out of Winchester in White Post, VA, original owner Joe Geraci opened the Rebel Korner Gift Shop in 1962 and purchased five large dinosaur statues to attract drivers from the main road.
+About ten minutes out of Winchester in White Post, VA, original owner Joe Geraci opened the Rebel Korner Gift Shop in 1962.
+Then, he purchased five large dinosaur statues to attract drivers from the main road.

 Over the years, the family has installed nearly fifty more in a hilly park behind the gift shop – among them a towering Cobra and mega Praying Mantis (?).
 OK, so it’s Dino-Snake-Insect Land, really.
 But it’s all in fun and a great leg stretcher. $6 adults, $5 kids, open daily March-Dec 9:30-5 (till 6 in summer).